frobiac/adnw/README.md

 Implementation of mousekey layer, KEYMAP macro and other neat ideas borrowed from the very advanced [tmk_firmware][tmk].

-Klaus Weber contributed to an enhanced secondary use state machine and developed several other modifications, including alternate layouts as well as PC/Mac and host language differentiations..

 PS/2 support is copied from [TMK sources][tmk].

 A dedicated USB ID was generously supplied by Openmoko, Inc.